Xinglab/IRIS/README.md

                   splicing_matrix
 ```

-* Step 2.
-Screen (& translate) tumor-associated events (IRIS screening module: 'tumor-association screen' + optionally 'tumor-recurrence screen')
+* **Step 2**.
+Screen and translate tumor-associated events (IRIS screening module: 'tumor-association screen' + optional 'tumor-recurrence screen')
-  + [example/parameter_file_description.txt](example/parameter_file_description.txt) describes `PARAMETER_FIN` and [example/Test.para](example/Test.para) is an example.
+  + Description of the `PARAMETER_FIN` input file can be found at [example/parameter_file_description.txt](example/parameter_file_description.txt), and an example file can be found at [example/NEPC_test.para](example/NEPC_test.para).
+  +  To perform an optional tumor-recurrence screen, include a 'tumor reference' in the `PARAMETER_FIN` input file.
-  +  Users can also use an optional secondary tumor-association screen by calling `IRIS screen_cpm`.
+  +  Users can also use an optional secondary tumor-association screen (not included in Snakemake) by calling `IRIS screen_cpm`.
 This screening test accounts for the joint effects of overall gene expression and AS.
 Commands to run this test and the output result format are similar to tumor-specificity test in the 'Step 4' below.
-  +  Option -t runs `IRIS translate` to generate SJ peptides, a required step for IRIS module for target prediction
+  +  Option `-t` in `IRIS screen` runs `IRIS translate` to generate SJ peptides, a required step for IRIS module for target prediction.
 ```
 usage: IRIS screen [-h] -p PARAMETER_FIN
                    --splicing-event-type {SE,RI,A3SS,A5SS} -o OUTDIR [-t]
                    [-g GTF] [--all-reading-frames] [--ignore-annotation]
                    [--remove-early-stop] [--min-sample-count MIN_SAMPLE_COUNT]
                    [--use-existing-test-result]

+usage: IRIS translate  [-h] -g REF_GENOME
+                       --splicing-event-type {SE,RI,A3SS,A5SS} --gtf GTF
+                       -o OUTDIR [--all-orf] [--ignore-annotation]
+                       [--remove-early-stop] [-c DELTAPSI_COLUMN] [-d DELTAPSI_CUT_OFF]
+                       [--no-tumor-form-selection] [--check-novel]
+                       as_input
 ```

-* Step 3.
+* **Step 3**.
 Predict both extracellular targets and epitopes(__designed for cluster execution__) (IRIS target prediction module)
   + `IRIS predict` can generate CAR-T annotation results and prepare a job array submission for TCR epitope prediction.
-TCR prediction preparation is optional and can be disabled by using --extraceullular-only.
+TCR prediction preparation is optional and can be disabled by using `--extraceullular-only`.
   + `IRIS epitope_post` will summarize TCR epitope prediction results after TCR epitope prediction jobs from IRIS predict are submitted and finished (job array submission step can be done manually or using snakemake)
-  + `MHC_LIST` and `MHC_BY_SAMPLE` can be generated by running `HLA_typing` (within or outside IRIS).
+  + `MHC_LIST` and `MHC_BY_SAMPLE` can be generated by running `HLA_typing` (within or outside of IRIS).
 Note that it is not necessary to restrict HLA types detected from input RNA samples.
 It is recommended for users to specify dummy files only containing HLA types of interest or common HLA types as long as HLA types in the dummy `hla_types.list` and `hla_patient.tsv` are consistent.
-Example files for `hla_types.list` and `hla_patient.tsv` can be found under [example/HLA_types/](example/HLA_types/).
+Example files for `hla_types.list` and `hla_patient.tsv` can be found at [example/hla_types_test.list](example/hla_types_test.list) and [example/hla_patient_test.tsv](example/hla_patient_test.tsv) respectively.
 ```
 usage: IRIS predict [-h] --task-dir TASK_DIR -p PARAMETER_FIN
                     -t {SE,RI,A3SS,A5SS} [--iedb-local IEDB_LOCAL]